-Our French and English (BA) degree gives you the opportunity to explore connections and interactions between two major literatures and cultures.
-Our modules reflect the range and diversity of the culture, history, and society of the French- and English-speaking worlds.
+Our English and French (BA) degree gives you the opportunity to explore connections and interactions between two major literatures and cultures.
+Our modules reflect the range and diversity of the culture, history, and society of the English and French speaking worlds.
 Intensive language work opens up the richness of French language and cultural life.
 This means you’ll graduate as a highly qualified linguist with advanced intercultural skills, a deep understanding of key issues and developments in France’s past and present, and an advanced knowledge of French, English, and comparative literatures.

-Explore two rich and diverse literary and cultural traditions while developing your French language skills.
+Explore two rich and diverse literary and cultural traditions while developing your fluency in French.
 There is a core French language module in every year of study.
-First year core modules will introduce you to French literature and culture, English literature, and comparative literature.
-In your intermediate and final years all English and French optional modules are open to you.
-Modules in French cover history, politics, philosophy and film as well as literary topics.
+First-year core modules will introduce you to French literature and culture, English literature, and comparative literatures.
+In your intermediate and final years all English and French optional modules are open to you, spanning topics from literature and critical theory to history, politics, philosophy and film.
 In your final year, you can choose to write a dissertation on comparative French and English literature.
-You’ll also spend your second or third year of study abroad.
+You’ll normally spend your second or third year of study consolidating your language skills abroad.

 In your first year, you will take language classes designed to develop your knowledge and understanding of written and spoken French.
 You will also take the core module The Story of Modern France, where you will examine primary texts from major periods and events in French history, literature, and politics; you will choose one further first-year module in French.
 On the English side of your degree, you will take a module which focuses on questions of approach, critical practice, and reading strategies.
 You will additionally choose one English module in your first year, from a list of three: Epic into Novel; Medieval to Renaissance Literature; or Modern World Literatures.